Life220/YappDown/README.md

 14. Register as an Admin (See step 1)
 15. You will notice an "Admin" button in the top left corner under the "Logout" button, click the "Admin" button.
 16. This is the Admin page.
-here you can see the "Total Storage Used", "Disk Storage Left", "Cpu Usage" and a searchable table of users.
+Here you can see the "Total Storage Used", "Disk Storage Left", "Cpu Usage" and a searchable table of users.
 As an admin you have the ability to revoke a users access to the application and grant it back.
 This will not remove access entirely, the user will just not be able to view, create or edit notes.
 17. Remove your access, (remove "Admin"s access)
 18. Return to the home page with the button "Home" in the top left corner.